micmejia/bible-dump/NKJV/Genesis/Gen 32.md

 I am not worthy of the least of all the mercies and of all the truth which You have shown Your servant; for I crossed over this Jordan with my staff, and now I have become two companies.

 ###### 11
-Deliver me, I pray, from the hand of my brother, from the hand of Esau; for I fear him, lest he come and [^d]attack me _and_ the mother with the children.
+Deliver me, I pray, from the hand of my brother, from the hand of Esau; for I fear him, lest he come and attack me _and_ the mother with the children.

 ###### 12
 For You said, 'I will surely treat you well, and make your descendants as the sand of the sea, which cannot be numbered for multitude.' "

 ###### 13
-So he lodged there that same night, and took what [^e]came to his hand as a present for Esau his brother:
+So he lodged there that same night, and took what came to his hand as a present for Esau his brother:

 ###### 14
 two hundred female goats and twenty male goats, two hundred ewes and twenty rams,